The Glorious Gospel

 The answer is found in the definition of the gospel.

 What is the gospel?
-It is the power of God for salvation to everyone who believes.
+It is the power of God for salvation to everyone who trusts in Jesus.

-So I pray and ask that you would come with me and give your undivided attention to this most important topic which has unimaginable eternal consequences; that we may clearly understand the good news, its significance in the center of human history and the most valuable thing we will ever possess in this life and in all eternity.
+It is crucial to give our undivided attention to this most important topic which has unimaginable eternal consequences; that we may clearly understand the good news, its significance in the center of human history and the most valuable thing we will ever possess in this life and in all eternity.

 The book of Romans is a magnificent exposition of the gospel, and a perfect summary and commentary of God’s plan of salvation.